-Every first-timer in Vegas should cruise the Strip, either by foot or by car.
-You’ll also want to eat at one of the popular buffets or restaurants along the Vegas Strip and see a show, such as LOVE by Cirque du Soleil.
+Every first-timer in Vegas should check out The Strip.
+Eat at one of the popular buffets or restaurants and see a show, such as LOVE by Cirque du Soleil.
 If you like shopping, explore the Miracle Mile Shops or Fashion Show.
-If you like rides, check out the roller coaster at New York-New York or ride the High Roller Observation Wheel.
+If you like rides, check out the roller coaster at New York-New York or the High Roller Observation Wheel.

-How many days should I go to Vegas for the first time?
+How long should I stay in Vegas for the first time?

 4 days is just right for first-timers in Vegas.
 I recommend spending three days exploring the Strip and one day checking out downtown Las Vegas.
 For those who want to extend your vacation, considering checking out Red Rock Canyon, Hoover Dam, or the Grand Canyon.